tommiahonen/ais-simulator/README.md

 # Future development

-Create a docker image for this simulator that runs in e.g. Arch linux so that we can avoid complications in use of diffrent operating systems, in particular windows.
+Create a docker image for this simulator that runs in e.g. Arch linux so that we can avoid the complications that occur when running the project in different operating systems, in particular Microsoft Windows.